-In addition, position 15 of the mode selector is used for selecting the software assisted tuning and calibration facility, and position 16 for factory linearity calibration.
+In addition, location 15 of the mode selector is used for selecting the software assisted tuning and calibration facility.

 Virtual switchboard

 A key characteristic of the HG-16 is the employment of a virtual switchboard that allows any of the eight envelope inputs to be routed to any of the 16 slide potentiometers which then will scale the external envelope signals connected by typical patch cables from external envelope generators.
 A typical use would be to first determine a steady state spectrum using the sliders (one slider for each harmonic), then the dynamic behavior by the external envelope that was linked to each harmonic using the virtual switchboard.
 Depending on the operating mode, the sliders may have other control purposes, but in most cases the same modulating linkage can still be used for the alternative controls.
 The use of the virtual switchboard is described in the following.